RahulRST/WebTech-Lab/Sample.md

 - Date :

 # Aim
-The aim of this exercise is to learn about HTTP session objects and how to use them to manage sessions.
+To comprehend and utilize HTTP session objects for session management within a web application.

 # Procedure
-1. Create a Java project and add a servlet to it.
+1. Java Project Initialization: Begin by creating a Java project.
+2. Servlet for Session Management: Develop a servlet to handle HTTP session objects.
-2. Add the servlet to the `web.xml` file.
+3. Web.xml Configuration: Configure servlet mappings in the web.xml file.
-3. Create an HTML file and add a form to it.
+4. HTML Form for Data Input: Create an HTML form to input session data.
-4. Add the link to the servlet in the `action` attribute of the form tag.
-5. Add a `<script>` tag inside the `<head>` tag to add Javascript code.
-6. Add a function to validate the form.
-7. Add an event listener to the form to call the function when the form is submitted.
-8. Add a button to restore the session.
+5. HTTP Session Handling in Servlet: Implement servlet logic to manage session data using HTTP session objects.
+6. Display Session Information: Develop a servlet to display session information obtained from HTTP session objects.
+7. Styling with CSS: Enhance the user interface by applying CSS styles.

 # Program
 * index.html